-- We obtained Management's cash flow forecast for the period to 31 December 2022 and tested its integrity and the reasonableness of the cash flows by challenging the key operating assumptions based on 2020 actual results. - We reviewed the agreement allowing the Group to extend the maturity of its convertible loans to 28 February 2022 and made inquiries of the Director's over whether a termination or repayment notice had been received from Royal Gold Inc. - We reviewed the adequacy and completeness of disclosures in the financial statements in respect of going concern.
+- We obtained management's cash flow forecast for the period to December 31, 2024, and through recalculation tested the integrity of the model. - We validated the February 28, 2023, cash position by agreeing it to bank statement. - We obtained management's cash flow forecast, challenging the key operating assumptions based on 2022 and 2021 year to date actual results. - We considered management's ability to raise to additional funds from their shareholders before July 31, 2024, when cash is forecast to run out.
+This included consideration of the Group's recent track record of raising funds through private placements, including during the year ended December 31, 2022, and subsequently on January 24, 2023. - We reviewed the agreement allowing the Group to extend the maturity of its convertible loans to February 28, 2024, and made inquiries of the Directors over whether a termination or repayment notice had been received from Royal Gold Inc. - We reviewed the adequacy and completeness of disclosures in the consolidated financial statements in respect of going concern based on the managements going concern assessment.